Justin Moore: 2008–2010: Justin Moore

 In mid-2008, Moore signed to the Valory Music Group, an imprint of the independent record label Big Machine Records.
 The label then released the digital single "I Could Kick Your Ass".
 His first radio single, "Back That Thing Up", was co-written by Randy Houser and Moore's producer, Jeremy Stover.
 It reached number 38 on the US Billboard Hot Country Songs chart.
 He continued working on his debut album, which was part of a special promotion called "So You Want to Be a Record Label Executive".
-This promotion placed his music on social networking sites such as MySpace and iLike, where fans were allowed to create playlists comprising ten of his songs; the Top 10 songs picked were then included on the final album.
-His next single, "Small Town USA", entered the charts in February 2009, followed by a digital EP entitled The "You Asked for It" EP.
+This promotion placed his music on social networking sites such as MySpace and iLike, where fans were allowed to create playlists comprising ten of his songs; the top 10 songs picked were then included on the final album.
+His next single, "Small Town USA". entered the charts in February 2009, followed by a digital EP titled The "You Asked for It" EP.